 The Pennsylvania Lawyers Fund for Client Security was established by the Supreme Court of Pennsylvania in 1982 to reimburse clients who have suffered a loss as a result of a misappropriation of funds by their Pennsylvania attorney.

-The Fund receives all of its financial resources from the members of the Pennsylvania Bar through an annual assessment.
+The Fund receives all of its financial resources from the members of the Pennsylvania Bar through an annual fee.
 The Fund currently receives $45 of the $200 annual assessment which is paid by each Pennsylvania lawyer in order to keep their license to practice law active. $125 is remitted to the Disciplinary Board and $30 is remitted to the IOLTA Board.
 By Order dated February 15, 2017, the Fund's allocation of the annual fee was increased to $75, with the Disciplinary Board to receive $120.
 The IOLTA Board will continue to receive $30.

 The Fund is comprised of a seven member volunteer Board.
 The Board is comprised of five lawyer members and two non-lawyer members, all of whom are appointed by the Supreme Court of Pennsylvania.
-Each Board member is appointed for a three year term and may serve a maximum of six years.
+Each Board member is appointed for a three year term and may serve a maximum of two consecutive terms.